MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 6. Click **Close**.

 Once provisioning of a satellite location has completed, you will recieve an email confirmation.
-Once you recieve the email, you can proceed to set users' preferred data location to that geo-location.
+When the new geo location appears in blue on the map on the **Geo locations** tab in the OneDrive admin center, you can proceed to set users' preferred data location to that geo-location.

 > [!IMPORTANT]
 > Your new satellite geo location will be set up with default settings.
 This will allow you to configure that geo location as appropriate for your local compliance needs.